 4. On your last day, try to do a personal drop-by to say goodbye to the people you enjoyed working with the most.
 If anything comes up in the conversation, be sure to follow up on it.
 Exchange e-mail addresses if possible — if there was a mid-level at the company you especially liked you may want to make sure you get his or her personal e-mail address, on the off chance they leave before you return.

 5. Be judicious about social networking sites.
-It’s fine to use Facebook or MySpace to connect with the other students you summered with.
+It’s fine to use Facebook or other sites to connect with the other students you summered with.
 If you want to, it’s not inappropriate to use LinkedIn to connect, either.
 However, do not request to become “Linked In” with superiors at the company, unless you’d also ask them to recommend you to a future employer — it’s more serious than a casual link, and no one has really had time to assess the other person’s work.
 (See our updated LinkedIn tips here.)

 Requesting to become linked to an mid-level or senior person you had lunch once or twice with, or wrote a memo for, is really not acceptable.

 Similarly, be wise about your Facebook page — if you’re going to connect with future work associates, take your cue from them.
 If they don’t have drunken bikini shots of themselves on there, you might want to think twice before putting those on your own page.
 (Although, really, we’re hoping you removed those pictures before you started the interview process.)

 6. Stay in touch with people you liked!
 Ask for advice, give them a general update on your life if you got to personally know someone well.
 This can pay off professionally: if you worked at a law firm this summer and got to know a first- or second-year associate very well, by the time you get back they’ll be a mid-level associate with (hopefully) good work to pass along.